 Stepney Park Primary School recognises the impact parenting has on a child's development throughout school life.
 We value the positive role and contribution parents can make to their child's education.
 We believe that we should work in partnership with parents, ensuring mutual trust and respect.
-At Stepney Park Primary School, parents are encouraged to visit the school to discuss concerns with the class teacher, SENCO or Head Teacher.
+At Stepney Park Primary School, parents are encouraged to visit the school to discuss concerns with the class teacher, SENDCO or Head Teacher.
 Parents are consulted on all Special Needs issues and included in Special Needs reviews and meetings.

-We do all we can to ensure all information is shared with parents in a format most suited to their needs e.g. using the internet (email), written (text, letter, newsletter) or verbally (group or one to one).
+We do all we can to ensure all information is shared with parents in a format suited to their needs e.g. using the internet (email), written (text, letter, newsletter) or verbally (group or one to one).
+Where needed, we would try to arrange BSL support.
 We use simple English when we write to parents and use pictures or photographs to help.
 We use internal translation where possible and are able to access external translation services for pre-arranged meetings where we do not have in-house expertise.